google/jaxopt/docs/notebooks/distributed/custom_loop_pmap_example.md

 +++ {"id": "gbqilnNSNpw1"}

 # Auxiliary functions
-A MWE of how all-reduce mean/sum OPs can be introduced into JAXopt solver's `update` method by overriding `jax.value_and_grad`.
+A minimal working example of how all-reduce mean/sum OPs can be introduced into JAXopt solver's `update` method by overriding `jax.value_and_grad`.
 Note that more complex wrappers are of course possible.

 ```{code-cell}
 :id: awxxl498NwMI